SonarSource/sonarlint-vscode/README.md

         "sonarlint.pathToNodeExecutable": "/home/julien/.nvm/versions/node/v11.12.0/bin/node"
     }

-### C and C++ analysis specific requirements

-To analyze C and C++ code, SonarLint requires compile commands json file:
-    {
-        "sonarlint.PathToCompileCommands": "/home/julien/repos/proj/compile_commands.json"
-    }
-Note: if you are using Microsoft compiler, the environment should be ready to build the code.
-For example, by launching VS Code from your Visual Studio Command Prompt
 ### Java analysis specific requirements

 To enable the support for Java analysis, you need the [Language support for Java](https://marketplace.visualstudio.com/items?itemName=redhat.java) VSCode extension (version 0.56.0 or higher).
 You also need to be in [standard mode](https://code.visualstudio.com/docs/java/java-project#_lightweight-mode).